 Formed in 2003, Nikal is a privately held limited company that specialises in large-scale mixed-use regeneration schemes on strategically placed brownfield sites across the North West and West Midlands.
 Its largest project forms part of the HS2 Curzon Birmingham masterplan where the company is halfway thorough the construction of its £500m Exchange Square project.

-Alan Murphy praised Blackpool City Council’s ‘admirable’ commitment to the town.
+Alan Murphy, co-founder of Nikal, praised Blackpool City Council’s ‘admirable’ commitment to the town.
 He says, “I, like many others, have many happy memories of family trips to Blackpool; first with my parents, and then with my own children in later years.

 “This fondness for the town, coupled with Blackpool City Council’s commitment to its regeneration and the considerable public and private investment that has already been injected were just some of the factors that encouraged us to partner on this exciting project,” he added.

-Says Nick, “Blackpool Central is a hugely important project for the town and the region and it’s an honour to be on board.
+Says Nikal Development Director, Darren Jones; “Blackpool Central is a hugely important project for the town and the region and it’s an honour to be on board.
 Place making and regeneration are the DNA of our business and we thrive on creating dynamic new spaces that inspire, excite and engage.